dotnet-outdated/dotnet-outdated/README.md

 You can also pass a directory in the `Path` argument, in which case the same logic described above will be used, but in the directory specified.

 Lastly, you can specify the path to a solution (`.sln`) or project (`.csproj`) which **dotnet-outdated** must analyze.

+## Upgrading packages

+**dotnet-outdated** can automatically attempt to upgrade any outdated packages to the latest version by passing the `-u|--upgrade` option.
+You can let **dotnet-outdated** prompt you for each outdated package by using the `-u:prompt` option.

 ## Working with secure feeds